 2. Visit the USS Midway Museum

 Located in Downtown San Diego, the historic USS Midway isn’t your average museum!
 We only had an hour to spend here but could have very easily spent much longer.
 The naval aircraft carrier museum is home to an extensive collection of over 30 restored aircraft, many of which were actually built in Southern California.
-You get up close and personal with helicopters and jets and can explore all the corners of the carrier, getting a sense for what life is like onboard for Navy personnel.
+You get up close and personal with helicopters and jets and can explore all the corners of the carrier, getting a sense of what life is like onboard for Navy personnel.
 Be sure to brush up on your Top Gun references, just in case!
-Find the USS Midway Museum here.
+Book tickets for USS Midway Museum here.

 3. Check out the Gaslamp Quarter